 The allowance for loan losses is based on Management's evaluation of the inherent risks and changes in the composition of the Company's loan portfolio.
 Management's approach to estimating and evaluating the allowance for loan losses is on a total portfolio level based on historical loss trends, bankruptcy trends, delinquency trends, the level of receivables at the balance sheet date, payment patterns and economic conditions primarily including, but not limited to, unemployment levels and gasoline prices.
 Historical loss trends are tracked on an on-going basis.
-The trend analysis includes statistical analysis of the correlation between loan date and charge off date, charge off statistics by the total loan portfolio, and charge off statistics by branch. division and state.
+The trend analysis includes statistical analysis of the correlation between loan date and charge off date, charge off statistics by the total loan portfolio, and charge off statistics by branch, division and state.
 If trends indicate an adjustment to the allowance for loan losses is warranted, Management will make what it considers to be appropriate adjustments.
 The level of receivables at the balance sheet date is reviewed and adjustments to the allowance for loan losses are made if Management determines increases or decreases in the level of receivables warrants an adjustment.
-The Company uses monthly unemployment statistics, and various other monthly or periodic economic statistics, published by departments of the U.S. government and other economic statistics providers to determine the economic component of the allowance for loan losses.
+The Company uses monthly unemployment statistics, providers to determine the economic component of the allowance for loan losses.
 Such allowance is, in the opinion of Management, sufficiently adequate for probable losses in the current loan portfolio.
 As the estimates used in determining the loan loss reserve are influenced by outside factors, such as consumer payment patterns and general economic conditions, there is uncertainty inherent in these estimates.
 Actual results could vary based on future changes in significant assumptions.